A career as a barristers' clerk would suit you if you want to use your business, administrative and people skills to manage chambers

 - discussing with junior barristers the areas of law in which they wish to develop expertise and allocating relevant cases to them.

-- Salaries for senior clerks vary from £30,000 to £80,000 and beyond, depending on the size and income of the chambers.
+- Salaries for senior clerks vary from £40,000 to £80,000 and beyond, depending on the size and income of the chambers.
+A few senior clerks, negotiating fees for top barristers can earn six-figure salaries.

 Income figures are intended as a guide only.

-Working hours are typically standard office hours but may involve long and irregular hours on occasions in preparation for a major case and for business development events.
+Working hours are typically standard office hours but you should be prepared to work long and irregular hours on occasions, in preparation for a major case and for business development events.

 What to expect